cryleak/udp-over-tcp/README.md

   This part can be easily used as both a library and a binary.
   So it can be run standalone, but can also easily be included in other Rust programs.
 The UDP socket is connected to the peer address of the first incoming datagram.
-So one [`Udp2Tcp`] instance can handle traffic from a single peer only.
+So one [`Udp2Tcp`] instance can handle traffic rom a single peer only.
 * `tcp2udp` - Accepts connections over TCP and translates + forwards the incoming stream as UDP datagrams to the destination specified during setup / on the command line.
   Designed mostly to be a standalone executable to run on servers.
 But can be